Jguer/yay/doc/lua.md

 after the AUR PKGBUILD repositories are downloaded and merged.
 It runs before the clean, diff, and edit menus, and before source downloads or builds.

-If a callback raises a Lua error, yay aborts the install before build work starts.
-The error includes the event name and package base.
+Use `yay.abort("message")` for controlled policy stops without a Lua traceback.
+If a callback raises a Lua error, yay aborts the install before build work starts and includes the Lua traceback for debugging.

 Changing fields in the Lua `event` table does not change yay's internal package state.
 Hooks can still edit files through Lua's normal `io` and `os`